akka/akka/akka-docs-dev/rst/java/stream-cookbook.rst

 Draining a stream to a strict collection
 ----------------------------------------

-**Situation:** A finite sequence of elements is given as a stream, but a scala collection is needed instead.
+**Situation:** A finite sequence of elements is given as a stream, but a Java collection is needed instead.

-In this recipe we will use the ``grouped`` stream operation that groups incoming elements into a stream of limited size collections (it can be seen as the almost opposite version of the "Flattening a stream of sequences" recipe we showed before).
-By using a ``grouped(MAX_ALLOWED_SIZE)`` we create a stream of groups with maximum size of ``MaxAllowedSeqSize`` and then we take the first element of this stream by attaching a ``Sink.head()``.
-What we get is a
-:class:`Future` containing a sequence with all the elements of the original up to ``MAX_ALLOWED_SIZE`` size (further elements are dropped).
+The ``Sink.toList`` built-in sink can drain a finite stream into a Java collection.

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/cookbook/RecipeToStrict.java#draining-to-list